My Approach to Helping

 What I Love about Being a Psychotherapist

 I like watching my clients gradually unfold from their place of pain and suffering through their own unique transformation.
 I love to see my clients succeed in making gradual shifts and changes in their lives.
-Whether it is a shift like "I can now have X conversation with my boss, parent or spouse when I couldn't before" or "I am walking away from this job or relationship because I know with confidence that this isn't what I really want" to as big as "I just realized that I feel at ease in social situations" or "I just realized I haven't had a panic or anxiety attack in months".
+Whether it is a shift like "I can now have X conversation with my boss, parent or spouse when I couldn't before" or "I am walking away from this job or relationship because I know with confidence that this isn't what I really want" to as big as "I just realized that I felt at ease in a social situation at work" or "I just realized I haven't had a panic attack in months".

 My Guiding Ethical Principles